 Curious about what 'Earth Day' actually means?
 We've got the details here.

 via Sunny studio/Shutterstock

 There’s no doubt we all take Mother Earth for granted.
 We have been given a beautiful planet to call home, and sometimes we need a reminder of how to treat her right.

-“It is a day of political action and civic participation.
+Today, the official Earth Day website describes it as “a day of political action and civic participation.
 People march, sign petitions, meet with their elected officials, plant trees, clean up their towns and roads.
 Corporations and governments use it to make pledges and announce sustainability measures.
 Faith leaders, including Pope Francis, connect Earth Day with protecting God’s greatest creations, humans, biodiversity and the planet that we all live on.”